daniel-raad/daniel-raad/README.md

 🌱 I’m currently learning ...
-- Javascript for my p5.js work which I have been making
+- React-Native for my OVA application
-- as well as react for the website :D
+- alongside fastapi and strawberry for our graphql backend

 📫 How to reach me: daniel.trd on instagram, daniel-raad@outlook.com for email